 You can also see some info about less expensive – but still good to have – bits of gear on this post.

-NOTE: The photos and grids below show my top picks for you from a variety of brands through Amazon.
+NOTE: The link below will take you to the current top sellers for hiking gear from a variety of brands through Amazon.
 (Click any photo for more info or to purchase.
 You can also use the Search bar to find more options.)

 Decades ago when I was shopping for hiking gear, there wasn’t much available for girls and women that would stand up to actual hiking and sweating on the trail.